 Naval Base San Diego, California is home to the Pacific Fleet and more than 200 commands and activities.
-It is said to be the second largest surface ship base in the United States, and employs approximately 24 thousand military and 10 thousand civilian workers.
+It is the second largest surface ship base in the United States, and employs approximately 24,000 military and 10,000 civilian workers.

-Find information about Naval Base San Diego including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Naval Base San Diego including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Naval Base San Diego Mission & Units

 Naval Base San Diego serves as home port to 46 U.S. Navy ships, two Littoral Combat Ships, and eight ships operated by Military Sealift Command.
 The base conducts waterfront operations, fleet support, and more.
 Major units include, but are not limited to:

 - Afloat Training Group Pacific